For daily wit & wisdom, sign up for the Almanac newsletter.

 Lemon verbena has the strongest lemon flavor.
 This woody shrub prefers full sun and a light, well-drained soil.
 However, it’s only hardy in zones 10 and 11.
 Elsewhere, grow it in a planter and winter it indoors.

-Ready to brew?
-Here are two tea recipes we enjoy.
-For both recipes, it is best to dry the ingredients though you can also use them fresh.
-To dry herbs, spread the stems on trays in a warm, airy place and turn them twice a day.
-When they’re dry (4 to 8 days), gently strip off the leaves, buds or flowerheads and store them in closed containers.
+If you’re drying the leaves, especially for the dormant months, gently wash and dry the leaves, either upside down or spread the stems on trays in a warm, airy place and turn them twice a day.
+When they’re dry and crumbly with no hint of moisture (4 to 8 days), gently strip off the leaves, buds or flowerheads and store them in airtight jars or containers.
+Don’t forget to label!
+See these four ways to dry leaves and flowers.

 Boil 2 cups of water.